Rainier as seen from start of trail on the way to Camp Muir, and Bergshrund above Ingraham Flats

 Typically climbing partners are people you have climbed with in the past and know pretty well and who you can trust on a mountain.
 I’ve found that it can be sometimes problematic climbing with someone you don’t know and who you don’t have any prior climbing experience with.
 If you climb Rainier with people you know from previous climbs hopefully you will have already identified each others climbing strengths and weaknesses.

-Consider walking around with your heavy backpack for at least an hour or two several days before your departure.
-This is good as chances are your hips will be sore after carrying the backpack and if you have a few days before your departure, it will give your hips a chance to heal.
+Consider walking around with a heavy backpack for at least an hour or two several days before your departure.
+This is helpful training as chances are your hips will be sore after carrying the backpack.
+Do this until your hips are no longer sore and then take a few days break right before your climb departure date.

 If you want to climb Mt.
-Rainier solo you have to fill out the following reservation form PDF and mail it to the Park Superintendent/Solo Climbing Department: http://www.nps.gov/mora/planyourvisit/upload/moraclimbingpasspurchaseform-3.pdf Note: You *must* have written permission from the park Superintendent before climbing Rainier solo.
+Rainier solo you have to fill out a reservation form PDF and email it to the Park Superintendent/Solo Climbing Department.
+Note: you *must* have written permission from the park Superintendent before climbing Rainier solo.
 The form will ask you to write in your previous experience on glaciated peaks.

-Other factors such as hidden crevasses, unstable snow bridges, ice, rock and serac falls, altitude, level of your conditioning, your level of experience, wind, and cold can all make this climb a very challenging one.
+Other factors such as hidden crevasses, unstable snow bridges, ice, rock and serac falls, altitude, level of your conditioning and experience, wind, and cold can all make this climb a very challenging one.
 Before your climb review current Rainier weather and historical weather conditions here: www.nps.gov/mora/planyourvisit/weather.htm

 If you have not earned your experience from previous glacier and altitude climbs then consider taking a guided course and summit climb from one of the following companies certified to offer climbs on Mt.
 Rainier.
-The most well known of these for climbing Rainier is of course Whittaker Mountaineering www.rmiguides.com/findyourtrip.php?destination=Rainier or PHONE: (888) 892-5462
+The most well known of these for climbing Rainier is Whittaker Mountaineering www.rmiguides.com/ or call (888) 892-5462

 The other guides offering trips and glacier classes on Rainier are: